Free E-Mail

 Sitemap

-How vital are a couple of brief letters written from a first century apostle to a young associate?
-Are they actually relevant to the twenty-first century church?
-Yes.
-You'll find them especially helpful to develop as a leader yourself -- and train leaders in your church.
+These three brief letters -- 1 and 2 Timothy and Titus -- written from a first century apostle to his associates are quite relevant to the twenty-first century church.
+You'll find them especially helpful to develop yourself as a leader -- and train up leaders and new believers in your church to be godly, vibrant followers of Christ.

-That's what 1 and 2 Timothy are all about.
-Timothy has been sent to Ephesus to help set a troubled church in order.
-These letters are Paul's instructions, encouragement, and exhortations to help form Timothy into the kind of leader that can succeed.
+Pastoral ministry is what 1 and 2 Timothy and Titus are all about -- they are called the Pastoral Epistles.1 Timothy has been sent to Ephesus to help set a troubled church in order.
+Titus has been left in Crete to combat false doctrine and install leaders in newly-formed congregations.
+These letters are Paul's instructions, encouragement, and exhortations to help form Timothy and Titus into the kind of leaders that can succeed.

-In some ways the church at Ephesus seems to have some of the same kinds of problems we see in our churches today.
-They're relevant!
+The churches in Ephesus and Crete seem to have some of the same kinds of problems we see in our churches today.

-Second, Paul exhorts his young associate about courage in the face of older and more dominant leaders that would oppose his reforms.
-Timothy, like me and perhaps you, would rather face problem people with passivity rather than action.
-To put it bluntly, he is timid in the face of opponents.
-Paul exhorts him to boldness, toward being willing to suffer hardship, if need be, in order to accomplish the task he has been assigned.
-Paul straightens him up and puts some steel in his backbone.
-Relevant?
+Second, Paul exhorts his associates about courage in the face of people who would oppose their reforms.
+Timothy would rather face problem people with passivity rather than action.
+He is timid in the face of opponents.
+Paul exhorts him to boldness, towards being willing to suffer hardship.
+Relevant today?
 Oh, yes!

-Third, Paul writes to a situation where evangelism has been sidetracked and de-emphasized.
-The church has become so embroiled in theological speculation and controversy that they have gone soft on the Great Commission.
+Third, Paul writes to a situation where those outside the Christian community have been neglected.
 Paul exhorts Timothy to fulfill his ministry and do the work of an evangelist and reminds us of the core of the gospel: "Here is a trustworthy saying that deserves full acceptance: Christ Jesus came into the world to save sinners!"
 (1 Timothy 1:15).
+Both Timothy and Titus are reminded how members' behavior influences the attractiveness of Christ and his Church to outsiders.3

-Fourth, the church on Paul's heart has leadership problems.
-Some of the elders have subverted the house-churches ("home groups"), so there is a need for solid leaders on which to rebuild the church.
-Over my 40 years in ministry, I've seen the desperate recruiting methods our churches use to fill key leadership roles.
-Sadly, we've drafted many people whose character flaws should have disqualified them from office, but we've gone ahead anyway, neglecting Paul's sound advice about selecting leaders.
+Fourth, the churches have needs for solid leaders.
+Over my years in ministry, I've seen the desperate recruiting methods our churches use to fill key leadership roles.
+Sadly, We've drafted many people whose character flaws should have disqualified them from office, but We've gone ahead anyway, neglecting Paul's sound advice about selecting leaders.

-Fifth, the moral standards within the church had been compromised by the lifestyle of some of the elders and their disciples.
+Fifth, moral standards within the church had been compromised by the lifestyle of some of the leaders and their disciples.
 Paul urges Timothy to set an example of godliness among the believers.
-The "godliness/ungodliness" word group is used 16 times in these two letters.
-We serve in churches where the moral purity of the faith has been severely compromised by the prevailing mores of our culture to the degree that it's hard to tell Christians from non-Christians by observing only how they conduct themselves in the marketplace, court a future spouse, raise families, and invest their time and money.
-Godly living is vital -- but ridiculed by our world.
-Relevant today?
-Your call!
+The "godliness/ungodliness" word group is used 16 times in these three letters.4 We serve in churches where the moral purity of the faith has been severely compromised by the prevailing mores of our culture to the degree that it's sometimes hard to tell Christians from non-Christians.
+Godly living is vital and relevant today.

-I invite you to join me on a journey through 1 and 2 Timothy.
+I invite you to join me on a journey through 1 and 2 Timothy and Titus.
 This isn't a church manual of polity and rules of governance.
-Rather it constitutes an apostolic crash course for leaders and would-be leaders on how to get our churches healthy again.
+Rather, it constitutes an apostolic crash course for leaders and would-be leaders on how to get our churches healthy again.

 Dr. Ralph F. Wilson